skr571999/notes/notes/nodejs.md

 //  Working with dir
 // - mkdir
 // - rmdir
-// creating file inside filder
+// creating file inside folder

 // working with streams
-// compressing and uncompressing using fs and zlib
+// compressing and un-compressing using fs and zlib
 ```

 ### OS